-b.
-By proceeding, revenue approved but not yet implemented in rates;

-c.
-By proceeding, revenue pending Commission consideration; and d.
+- b.
+By proceeding, revenue approved but not yet implemented in rates; - c.
+By proceeding, revenue pending Commission consideration; and - d.
 For revenue proposed to be collected over more than one year, the amount forecast for collection in each year.

-5. In any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently authorized revenues systemwide for a single fuel, Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas and Electric Company, Southern California Gas Company, PacifiCorp, Liberty Utilities (CalPeco Electric) LLC, Southwest Gas Corporation and Bear Valley Electric Company, Inc. shall introduce the Affordability Ratio 20 (AR20), Affordability Ratio 50 (AR50), and Hours-at-Minimum-Wage (HM) associated with revenues in effect at the time of the filing, and shall also include:
+5. Beginning 30 days after the issuance of this decision, in any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently authorized revenues systemwide for a single fuel, Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas and Electric Company, Southern California Gas Company, PacifiCorp, Liberty Utilities (CalPeco Electric) LLC, Southwest Gas Corporation and Bear Valley Electric Company, Inc. shall introduce the Affordability Ratio 20 (AR20) by climate zone, Affordability Ratio 50 (AR50) by climate zone, and Hours-at-Minimum-Wage (HM) associated with revenues in effect at the time of the filing, and shall also include:

 - a.
-Essential usage bills by climate zone; - b.
-Average usage bills by climate zone; and - c.
-For climate zones with AAC as defined in the most recent annual Affordability Report, AR20 by climate zones subdivided by Public Use Microdata Area and accompanying analysis of the affordability challenges in the AAC.
+Essential usage bills by climate zone, underlying the affordability metrics associated with revenues in effect at the time of filing; and - b.
+Average usage bills by climate zone associated with revenues in effect at the time of filing; - c.
+For climate zones with Areas of Affordability Concern (AAC) as defined in the most recent annual Affordability Report, AR20 by climate zones subdivided by Public Use Microdata Area.

-6. In any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently authorized revenues systemwide for a single fuel, Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, Southern California Gas Company, PacifiCorp, Liberty Utilities (CalPeco Electric) LLC, Southwest Gas Corporation and Bear Valley Electric Company, Inc. shall introduce changes in the Affordability Ratio 20 (AR20), Affordability Ratio 50, and Hours-at-Minimum-Wage associated with the proposed new revenue requested, annually for each year in which new revenues are proposed, and shall also include:
+6. Beginning 30 days after the issuance of this decision, in any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently authorized revenues systemwide for a single fuel, Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, Southern California Gas Company, PacifiCorp, Liberty Utilities (CalPeco Electric) LLC, Southwest Gas Corporation and Bear Valley Electric Company, Inc. shall introduce changes in the Affordability Ratio 20 (AR20) by climate zone, Affordability Ratio 50 (AR50) by climate zone, and Hours-at-Minimum-Wage associated with the proposed new revenue requested, annually for each year in which new revenues are proposed, and shall also include:

 - a.
-Essential usage bills by climate zone; - b.
-Average usage bills by climate zone; and c.
-For climate zones with Areas of Affordability Concern (AAC) as defined in the most recent annual Affordability Report, AR20 by climate zones subdivided by Public Use Microdata Area and accompanying analysis of the affordability challenges in the AAC.
+Essential usage bills by climate zone, underlying the affordability metrics associated with proposed revenues; - b.
+Average usage bills by climate zone associated with proposed revenues; and - c.
+For climate zones with Areas of Affordability Concern (AAC) as defined in the most recent annual Affordability Report, AR20 by climate zones subdivided by Public Use Microdata Area. - d.
+If the proceeding is a General Rate Case, concurrent with any modeling effort necessary to represent bill impacts of an authorized revenue requirement associated with a Proposed Decision, the same entity updating the rates associated with an authorized revenue requirement shall update the affordability metrics for production in the same Commission document that presents the rate impacts.

-7. San Diego Gas & Electric Company shall introduce the Affordability Ratio 20, Affordability Ratio 50, and Hours-at-Minimum-Wage in its General Rate Case 2024 Phase 2 application.
+7. San Diego Gas & Electric Company shall introduce the Affordability Ratio 20 by climate zone, Affordability Ratio 50 by climate zone, and Hours-at-Minimum-Wage in its General Rate Case 2024 Phase 2 application.

-8. In any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently approved revenues systemwide, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall introduce updated Affordability Ratio 20 (AR20), Affordability Ratio 50 (AR50), and Hours-at-Minimum-Wage (HM) for revenues in effect at the time of the filing, and shall also include:
+8. Beginning 30 days after the issuance of this decision, in any initial filing in any proceeding with a revenue increase estimated to exceed one percent of currently approved revenues systemwide, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall introduce updated Affordability Ratio 20 (AR20) by ratemaking area, Affordability Ratio 50 (AR50) by ratemaking area, and Hours-at-Minimum-Wage (HM) for revenues in effect at the time of the filing, and shall also include: